 Upgrade the Parisian bundle to a live auction showstopper with an opulent escape to Paris; the trip includes deluxe lodging and airfare for 2.

-29. Tokyo Tonight.
+- Tokyo Tonight.
 This bustling mega-metropolis makes a unique basket for any silent auction audience.
 Consider including vibrant teas and teapots, snacks, sake, ceramic dishes, certificates to a high-end Japanese restaurant, and a bonsai tree with instructions for care.
 Add a unique incentive with a private sushi-making class.

-30. Windy City Winning.
+- Windy City Wins.
 Capture the cultural milieu of Chicago with sports memorabilia, Garrett's popcorn, art prints and skyline souvenirs, a copy of Blues Brothers plus a voucher for frozen deep dish pizzas shipped to your donors' doors (this native recommends Lou Malnati's).
 Up the ante in the live auction by sending your donors to watch the championship Chicago Cubs from the storied rooftops of Wrigley Field (check out reviews here).

-31. Weekend Staycation.
+- Weekend Staycation.
 Try coming up with icons that capture your local community: think regional cuisine, sports teams, attractions and natural landmarks.
 Then procure a couple nights' stay within driving distance, like a romance package at a luxury resort or seaside cottage getaway.

 That's it!
 We hope this list gave you ideas and, above all, encouraged you to think outside the box to surprise and delight your supporters.
 For even more ideas, check out our last post:

 Free Resource: Silent Auction Handbook

 Silent auctions, while straightforward, require plenty of time and expertise to put together successfully.
 These FREE pocket-sized guides are chock full of tips to maximize every facet of your silent auction: procurement, set-up, displays and more (plus bonus guides on sponsorship and live auctions!).